Pat992/dart_azure_ad_sign_in/README.md

 Not necessary for iOS.

 #### 4.4.2 Cleartext traffic
-This app will open a local HTTP Server, which accepts cleartext traffic, and allow an insecure connection to only the localhost by creating a specific rule as following `info.plist`.
+This app will open a local HTTP Server, which accepts cleartext traffic, allowing an insecure connection to only the localhost by creating a specific rule as following `info.plist`.
 ```xml
 <key>NSAppTransportSecurity</key>
 <dict>